What Does Dry Socket Feel Like – Risk Factors | Treatment | Symptoms

 Symptoms of Dry Socket

 There are many signs that you can consider as the development of dry sockets.
-The problem is that most of the patients consider it as a natural temporary pain which happens after the surgery.
+The problem is that most of the patients consider it as a natural temporary pain that happens after the surgery.
 But as we said before, if the pain starts increasing day by day, it may start developing a dry socket.
 Some most common symptoms of dry socket are :

 - Pus on the extraction site